 Blog posts are designed the same way Webnode pages are: you add elements and sections.
 There are a good selection of layout options for the blog but limited features: you can customize the permalink and schedule posts for the future but there is no RSS feed, no draft posts, no post categories or no support for blog comments.
 Show Screenshot

 Not supported.
 (You can do ecommerce using the old version of Webnode but I wouldn't recommend it.
 The old version is quite outdated.)

-A good amount of form field options— inputs, radio buttons, checkboxes, file upload fields, dates and more.
+The ‘Contact Form’ element lets you build forms with a variety of form fields: text, file uploads, dropdown, dates and more.
 You can also customize the forms success message or send the user to a specific page after success.
 Webnode does save your form submissions in a database— so you can always access them later.
 Show Screenshot